a-rosenberg/cookbook/recipes/shakshuka.md

 5. Once the eggs are just about cooked, remove from heat and sprinkle with feta and parsley, a light drizzle of a good olive and a few cracks of pepper.
 Serve with pitas, naan, or a baguette.

 ### notes
-Goes well with budget bytes [naan](https://www.budgetbytes.com/2010/09/naan/) recipe.
+Goes well with baguette or budget bytes [naan](https://www.budgetbytes.com/2010/09/naan/) recipe.